nataliaElv/blog/content/en/about.md

 1. Understand the actual business problem (not the assumed technical solution)
 2. Analyze what makes the text difficult
 3. Choose the simplest architecture that will work
-4. Build evaluation that measures what matters
+4. Build evaluations that measure what matters
 5. Optimize for both performance and cost

 ## Beyond Work